codesanook/codesanook-examples/Codesanook.Examples.DotNetCore/SQL/README.md

-## To start docker
+## To start Docker
 ### Tested with Docker Windows Desktop and Linux Container
-- Run the follwing commands.
+- Run the following commands.

+Start your PowerShell session then
 ```
-Start your PoerShell
 docker-compose up
 ```